orgua/shepherd_v2_planning/99_open_tasks.rst

     - at 50 mA around 4 V are usable without large error
     - -> seems to be fine for modern electronics
 - turning cape on when on BB-USB-Power crashes the system -> tbd
+- Milestones
+    - 20.02 -> hardware ready and verified -> ready to order
+    - 28.02 -> debian update with newer kernel tested
+    - march -> roll out BB-Nodes in our offices, test workflow, timesync, server-connection, parallel store on storage-server -

 Ansible